talonx/xcollector/README.md

-xcollector is a framework to collect data points and store them in [apptuit.ai](https://apptuit.ai).
+# XCollector

-It allows you to write simple collectors that it'll run and monitor.
+XCollector is a pluggable data collection framework for reporting metrics to  [apptuit.ai](https://apptuit.ai).
+It comes with built-in collectors for collecting server metrics.
+It provides a very simple framework to easily add support for collecting metrics from other services and APIs.

 It is a fork of [tcollector](https://github.com/OpenTSDB/tcollector) with support for:
 * Storing data in Apptuit